 When it comes to home safety, not many people give the HVAC system much thought.
 However, frayed or exposed electrical wires can be a fire hazard, and toxic carbon monoxide can escape from a cracked furnace.
 Performing regular maintenance on your HVAC system not only keeps your family comfortable but also keeps your family safe.

 Your HVAC system works hardest during summer and winter.
 Therefore, the best time to perform maintenance on an HVAC system is during spring and fall to avoid any problems in the summer and winter months.
 To keep your HVAC system in tip-top condition, sign up for our affordable HVAC maintenance plan.
-We’ll remind you when service is due and schedule regular inspections.
+What is an HVAC maintenance plan, you ask?
+Basically, we’ll remind you when service is due and schedule regular inspections.
 Contact us at Lex Air Conditioning and Heating at (972) 217-8955 for more information.